 The Number One Rule.

 I have a basic, core principle that I teach on the very first day I meet with a new client or begin a new class.
 It is the fundamental principle behind establishing yourself as a confident and consistent leader to your dog.
 It is called “The Number One Rule”.
-No one ever remembers the Number One Rule right away, but eventually they all do.
-More on that later.
+If you want a dog who is engaged and co-operative, practice the #1 Rule consistently.

 I travel all over Vermont working with many different kinds of people and their dogs.
 I’ve gotten pretty good at sizing up a household the minute I walk in the door.
 I had a call from some prospective clients recently, who were essentially sending up an S.O.S. signal.
 They were completely overwhelmed by their dogs and how soon can you get here?